martin-robert-fink/oauth_server_demo/README.md

 2. The client will open a browser to get an authentication login screen from the chosen identity provider.
 3. The identity provider redirects to the Dart server with an authentication code and CSRF state value provided by the client in step 1.
 4. After the CSRF state is validated, the server sends the authentication code back to the identity provider in exchange for an access token.
 5. The identity provider responds with access token, a refresh token and a token expiration time.
 Github/Facebook don't use refresh tokens.
 Github access tokens do not expire.
-Google and Apple also provide an OpenID Connect JSON Web Token as an id_token.
+Google and Apple also provide an OpenID Connect JSON Web Token (JWT) as an id_token.
 6. The token data is used to extract user profile information and the user is created or updated in the user database
 7. An ID Token is generated for Github/Facebook.
 An expiration of one day is added to the Github ID token to ensure we check with the Github server that the user is still authenticated.
 8. The Access Token, Refresh Token, and ID Token are sent back to the client on the WebSocket connection and the client stores those values locally.